Tannkervill History, Family Crest & Coats of Arms

 Early History of the Tannkervill family

 This web page shows only a small excerpt of our Tannkervill research.
-Another 84 words (6 lines of text) covering the years 113 and 1137 are included under the topic Early Tannkervill History in all our PDF Extended History products and printed products wherever possible.
+Another 84 words (6 lines of text) covering the year 1137 is included under the topic Early Tannkervill History in all our PDF Extended History products and printed products wherever possible.

 Tannkervill Spelling Variations